ManuNeuro/EmmanuelCalvet/_posts/2022-09-01-whitepaper-p1.md

 In general, the task of the Machine Learning (ML) expert, is in fact to *reduce* this hyperspace.
 He does that by finding the appropriate parameters $W$ of the model, such that the network outputs match closely the targets.
 Generally this involves minimizing the error produced by the network reconstruction, through a process called backpropagation.
 The adapating mechanism tries to find the most efficient way of storing the information in the hyperspace, by filtering out everything that is not related to the input statistical structure.
 Put simply, it tries to find correlations among the inputs.

-Interstingly, it is the exact opposite thing we need to do.
+Interstingly, it is the exact opposite thing we need to do here.
 > We want to design a system that creates an output pattern that is maximally uncorelated from it's input.

 Practically, we could frame the problem as if we wanted the network to "learn by heart" a silly list of gibberish and unintersting words.
 And who forgot how much difficult is this task?

 In order to spice things up though, I am going to restrain myself by not using any ML technics.
 So no backprop., no minimization of the cost function, nothing adaptative, at all.
 We are not taking the blue pill this time, sorry.

-To solve this problem, we are going to get our hands dirty, with some obscure percolation theory, riding critical phase transitions, aka the red pill.
+To solve this problem, we are going to get our hands dirty, with some obscure percolation theory, by riding critical phase transitions, aka the red pill.

 ***